Plains raises pipeline transportation earnings forecast as costs decline

-Plains All American Pipeline LP (PAA.O) on Tuesday raised its forecast for 2021 transportation segment earnings, as lower operating costs helped offset a decline in volumes shipped on its pipelines.
+NEW YORK (Reuters) - Plains All American Pipeline LP on Tuesday raised its forecast for 2021 transportation segment earnings, as lower operating costs helped offset a decline in volumes shipped on its pipelines.

 Adjusted EBITDA in the transportation segment is expected to decline to $1.58 billion in 2021, higher than the previous forecast of $1.53 billion.